(1900 Times Atlas of the World)

 The Ottomans did not care to upgrade the fortifications of Argos to the new requirements brought about by the development of cannon.
 In 1686 they preferred to abandon the fortress to concentrate their troops in the defence of Nauplia, which was besieged by the Venetians.

-Detail of a wall of the inner castle showing sections of ancient construction techniques
+Detail of a wall of the inner castle showing some ancient sections

-During their occupation of Morea (Peloponnese) in 1686-1715 the Venetians embarked on a large program aimed at strengthening old fortresses such as those of Methoni and Koroni and building new ones such as that of Palamidi near Nauplia, but they did not significantly upgrade the fortress of Argo, nor did the Ottomans when they recaptured it, probably because it lacked access to a source of water.
+During their occupation of Morea (Peloponnese) in 1686-1715 the Venetians embarked on a large program aimed at strengthening old fortresses e.g. those of Methoni and Koroni and building new ones e.g. that of Palamidi near Nauplia, but they did not significantly upgrade the fortress of Argo, nor did the Ottomans when they recaptured it, probably because it lacked access to a source of water.

 The passage to the inner castle

 At the outbreak of the Greek Independence War in 1821 Argos and its fortress soon fell into the hands of the rebels.
 In July of the following year a large Ottoman army entered the region and laid siege to the fortress, but the Greeks preferred to sneak out of it at night.
 During this event and a second similar episode which occurred a few years later the fortress was damaged.
-As its military importance was low in the context of modern warfare it was abandoned (and it still is).
+As its military importance was low in the context of modern warfare it was abandoned.

 Foundations of temples inside the inner castle